 Through Lakeland's ongoing efforts to enrich the first year experience, new students whose SAP status calculates to WARN after their first term of attendance are required to attend a Promoting Student Success Program (PSSP) workshop.
 Students who do not attend the workshop will be ineligible for further financial aid assistance until they make up their deficiencies.

 After the second term in which the requirements are not met, you will become ineligible for federal financial aid.
-In order to regain federal financial aid eligibility, you will be required to pay for your classes out-of-pocket until you are able to reach the 67 percent completion rate and a cumulative 2.0 GPA.
+In order to regain federal financial aid eligibility, you will be required to pay for your classes out-of-pocket until you are able to reach the 67 percent completion rate and a minimum cumulative GPA of 2.0.

 When you are getting close to the maximum timeframe for your degree/certificate, you will receive an email notification through your myLakeland account.
 Once you have exceeded the maximum timeframe for your degree/certificate, you will become ineligible for federal financial aid.

-If there were extenuating circumstances why SAP was not met, you have the right to appeal by no later than the first day of the term in which you are applying for continued federal financial aid.
+If there were extenuating circumstances why SAP was not met, you have the right to appeal.

 To appeal, you must complete the online SAP Appeal Counseling session (first-time users will need to create an account).
 The session will provide you with general SAP information along with step by step instructions on the appeal process.
 The appeal form will only be available upon successful completion of the SAP Appeal Counseling session.

-Once the appeal is submitted and reviewed, the decision will be communicated through your Lakeland email account.
+Once the appeal is submitted and reviewed, the decision will be communicated through your Lakeland email.
 The decision of the Financial Aid Appeal Committee is final.